AnidaMusinovic/Trello-API-POSTMAN-/README.md

 - Delete a board
 - Delete a card

-# How to run the test using newman
+# How to run the tests using newman

 First, you have to download Trello collection and environment to your computer.
 1. Open the terminal and type the command “newman run”